 Corporal punishment is prohibited at Beeston Hall School.
-The prohibition includes the administration of corporal punishment to a pupil during any activity, whether or not within the school premises.
-The prohibition applies to all 'members of staff'.
-These include all those acting in loco parentis, such as unpaid, volunteer supervisors.
+The prohibition includes the administration of corporal punishment to a pupil during any activity, whether or not within the school premises and applies to all members of staff, include those acting in loco parentis, such as unpaid volunteers or supervisors.

-Teachers at Beeston Hall School may follow the physical restraint policy in order to have 'physical intervention' to avert 'an immediate danger of personal injury to, or an immediate danger to the property of, a person (including the child).
+Teachers at Beeston Hall follow the positive handling policy in order to that a safe 'physical intervention' can be made to avert 'an immediate danger of injury to the subject, to property or any other person involved.'